Sponsored by OverDrive

 - Ensure your pupils return in the autumn term ready for a great start to the new academic year

-Here are some ideas for enjoying the Summer Reading Challenge with your class:
+Here are some ideas for enjoying the Reading Challenges with your class:

 - Create a piece of class artwork!
 This could be drawing their own characters or taking inspiration from the things that they read.

-- Show the Silly Squad School Assembly PowerPoint to your class or school – this could be easily shared in a virtual class setting or with parents/carers
+- For the Summer Reading Challenge 2020, we created a Silly Squad School Assembly PowerPoint that you could share with your class or school – this could easily be shared in a virtual class setting or with parents/carers.
+We will be creating a new Assembly Powerpoint in 2021 with our new theme to be announced in January.

-- Share the Silly Squad book collection with your pupils so they can get some ideas of funny books to read throughout the Challenge
+- Share the Silly Squad book collection with your pupils so they can get some ideas of funny books to read.

-- Direct children to the Book Sorter here on the Summer Reading Challenge website.
-Nearly a million books have been added by children using this website.
+- Direct children to the Book Sorter here on the Reading Challenge website.
+Over a million books have been added by children using this website.
 Children can use the Book Sorter to receive reading recommendations and read book reviews.

 - Share this website and the Home Zone with parents and carers and support those who might find it harder to take part or engage with library services.

-- Parents and supporters of the Summer Reading Challenge can find more news and our latest children’s reader development offers on our Facebook page
+- Parents and supporters of the Summer Reading Challenge and Winter Mini Challenge can find more news and our latest children’s reader development offers on our Facebook page

-- Keep an eye out for news about the Winter Mini Challenge, starting on the 1st December, 2020.
+- The Winter Mini Challenge starts on the 1st December, 2020.
+More information here.

 The Teachers’ Reading Challenge

-Join your own challenge by signing up for the Teachers’ Reading Challenge, running until the 31st October.
+Join your own challenge by signing up for the Teachers’ Reading Challenge, running from July 2021 – September 2021.
 Get rewards, resources and start conversations with other teachers as you discover brilliant children’s books this summer.
+Even though you missed the 2020 Challenge you can still create an account and access the resources and recommendations from 2020.

 The Reading Agency also co-ordinates a national network of reading groups for children called Chatterbooks.